biarmic/monopoly-java/README.md

 # monopoly-java
 * This is a Monopoly game written in Java.
-* This game had been developed written in 3 weeks.
+* This game had been developed in 3 weeks.
 ### Screenshot

 ![screenshot](screenshot-1.png "A screenshot of the game")